savonet/book/introduction.md

 playlists but not live shows, and added speech-synthetized metadata information at the end of requests.

-Later on, the two main developers were joined by Romain Beauxis\TODO{détailler et mentionner Radio Pi}
+Later on, the two main developers were joined by Romain Beauxis who was\TODO{détailler et mentionner Radio Pi}

 About this book